-First, the item needs to travel back to a distribution centre (often different from where it came from) which incurs transport emissions.
-Then, it is a long, cumbersome manual procedure to identify the product, check the condition and sort it properly.
+First, the item needs to travel back to a distribution center (often different from where it came from), generating transport emissions.
+Then, it is a long, cumbersome manual procedure to identify the product, check its condition, and sort it properly.
 This often requires large numbers of personnel, generating extra CO2 from commuting.
-If an item can't be recycled or resold, it ends up in landfill, producing unnecessary waste.
+If an item can't be recycled or resold, it ends up as landfill, producing unnecessary waste.
 Needless to say that in the era of unlimited free returns, all these processes can also create extra costs for sellers.